Thor, deGrom to Bronx? Yankees' hunt for arms just got real

 Still, with spot starter Domingo German now slipping into a more permanent role with Montgomery out for the year, the Yankees -- who were already eyeing pitching before the injury -- know what another tried-and-true arm could mean.

-"I feel like we need pitching more than anything else," general manager Brian Cashman told MLB.com even before the Yankees lost Montgomery to surgery.
+"I feel like we need pitching more than anything else," general manager Brian Cashman told MLB.com well before news of Montgomery's surgery.

 With baseball's non-waiver trade deadline still more than seven weeks away, and with the Yankees enjoying farm system depth ripe for the picking, it isn't too early to start looking at pitchers (both outside and inside the organization) whom the Yankees could consider bringing to the Bronx to bolster their pitching staff.